Son looking for answers 13 years after mother Sherry Milton disappeared from Alabama

 According to the Alabama Law Enforcement Agency, Sherry’s car, a 1994 canary yellow Mustang convertible, was found just ten minutes away in Midfield, Alabama the next day.
 Sherry was nowhere to be found.

-Dateline reached out to the Montgomery Police Department for comment regarding Sherry’s case, but had not heard back by Sunday afternoon.
+Dateline reached out to the Birmingham Police Department for comment regarding Sherry’s case, but had not heard back by Sunday afternoon.

 Sherry’s ex-husband Michael says he is haunted by the way she disappeared.